Office of the Registrar

 - Course of conduct means two or more acts, including but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person’s property;

 - Reasonable person means a reasonable person under similar circumstances and with the same protected status(es) as the complainant;

 - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

-Who To Contact If You Have Complaints, Questions, or Concerns
+Whom to Contact If You Have Complaints, Questions or Concerns

 Title IX requires the university to designate a Title IX Coordinator to monitor and oversee overall Title IX compliance.
 The campus Title IX Coordinator is available to explain and discuss the university’s complaint process, including the investigation and hearing process; the availability of reasonable supportive measures (both on and off campus regardless of whether the person chooses to report the conduct); the right to file a criminal complaint (for example, in cases of sexual misconduct); how confidentiality is handled; and other related matters.
 If you are in the midst of an emergency, please call the police immediately by dialing 9-1-1.